cryptosubh/blog/_drafts/Data-Engineering.md

 The ability for a system to support growth in data volume, traffic volume and complexity
 * **throughput**
 The number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.
 Mostly relevant when discussing batch processes.
 * **response time**
 The time between a client sending a request and receiving a response (i.e. service time)
 * **latency**
 The duration that a request is waiting to be handled (i.e., during which it is latent)
 * **tail latency amplification**
-If a single user request makes multiple server calls in parallel, it only takes one call to make the entire request slow.
+If a single user request makes multiple server calls in parallel, it only takes one slow call to make the entire request slow.
 * **scaling up** or **vertical scaling**
 Moving to a more powerful machine
 * **scaling out** or **horizontal scaling** or **shared-nothing architecture**